edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 ## Project Goals
 Get ready to jump into the world of virtual reality development!
 By the end of the project, you will:
-* Get a first taste of how computer graphics can be applied to creative projects.
+* Get a first taste of how computer graphics can be used to create any world you can imagine.
-* Use a creative platform named Vizor to build a virtual world you can share with anyone.
+* Use a platform named Vizor to build a virtual world you can share with anyone.
-* Learn the basics of designing a virtual world from engineers at Facebook!
+* Learn tips to design virtual worlds from engineers at Facebook!

 Want an idea of what you'll be able to build?
 Check out the following project built by someone else in Vizor.
 <script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/edelblut/mountain_top_wip_02" ></script>